 References will be able to upload their letters once you have submitted your application, so please ensure that they are able to submit by the deadline noted above and that you provide them with appropriate timelines.

-If you are admitted to our Graduate Program, you are required to submit 2 copies of all official transcripts in sealed envelopes, endorsed by the issuing institution to the UBC Anthropology Graduate Secretary by postal mail (please refer to the mailing address below).
+If you are admitted to our Graduate Program, you are required to submit 1 copy of all official transcripts from the issuing institution to the UBC Anthropology Department, and 1 copy to the Graduate Studies Office by postal mail to the addresses below:

 Department of Anthropology